tobega/tailspin-v0/TailspinReference.md

 When untyped numbers or raw strings get assigned to a key, the [data dictionary](#data-dictionary) will convert them to tagged identifiers.

-Tagged identifiers can "morph" back and forth to raw strings or untyped numbers.
-When assignment to a [keyed value](#keyed-values) happens, the tag is added and will remain when the value is accessed.
-In [matching](#matchers), a tagged value will lose the tag when the matcher is for a raw value, e.g. `<0..> // here the value is an untyped number` or `<'.*'> // here the value is a raw string`.
+When assignment to a [keyed value](#keyed-values) happens, or a string or number is tagged inline, the tag is added and will remain when the value is accessed.
-Similarly, a raw value can gain a tag in matching when matching the tag definition, e.g. `<myTag> // here the string or number is tagged as myTag`.
+So either `{city: 'London'}` or `(city) 'London'` will tag the string 'London' as a city and add an [autotyped](#autotyping) city entry to the data dictionary if it doesn't exist, or check the string ('London' in this case) to verify that it complies with the type/tag definition already in the data dictionary.
+The definition and restrictions applied can be as complex as you like if you [define the tag type yourself](#defined-types).
 Note that defined types will not have tags when their representation type is not a raw string or untyped number.

-Note that in type-checking [data declarations](#data-dictionary), a tagged value will not have its tag stripped, so `data myTag <'.*'>` will not allow assignment of other tagged values to myTag, even if any tagged string value will match `<'.*'>`.
-Since matchers match in precedence order from left to right, assigning a yourTag value to myTag will fail even if you have declared `data myTag <'.*'|yourTag>`.
-Instead, you need to declare `data myTag <yourTag|'.*'>`

 Numeric tagged identifiers cannot be used in arithmetic, so if you intend to use a number in arithmetic, the recommendation is to give it a unit (or the scalar unit "1").